Sincan2/Monitoring/terranet/docs/html/_sources/install.rst.txt

 Configure your installation
 ---------------------------

-Open the main page of the server monitor, by simply navigating to index.php.
+Open the main page of the TERRANET MONITORING, by simply navigating to index.php.
 In the menu on the top find "Config", it will open a page where you can change the necessary information for your tool.